 Focuses on gathering and processing the news.
 Includes specific treatments on lede formats, organizing and constructing news stories, developing a news writing style, and both straight and feature materials.
 Covers editorial and column writing with considerable time devoted to the craft of writing.
-Prerequisite: Familiarity with keyboarding, F reporting beyond gathering and processing of news.
-Requires presenting material for possible publication in the student newspaper.
-Prerequisite: JNL216 or consent of instructor.
-W
+Prerequisite: familiarity with keyboarding.
+F

-JNL217 Feature Writing
+INL217 Feature Writing